Destination: Banaras – Ayodhya – Allahabad – chirtrakoot – Mathura – Rishikesh – Haridwar

-After breakfast , you will be taken to Allahabad through road.
-Check-in to Hotel have lunch and then proceed to see the
+After breakfast, you will be taken to Allahabad by road.
+Check in to Hotel have lunch and then proceed to see the

 Sangam Confluence of the three rivers – Ganga, Yamuna & Saraswati.
 Sangam – The Triveni Sangam is believed to be the place where drops of nectar fell from the pitcher, from the hands of the Gods.
-It is believed that a bath in the sangam will wash away all one’s sins and will clear the way to heaven.
+It is believed that a bath in the Sangam will wash away all one’s sins and will clear the way to heaven.
 Devout Hindus from all over India come to this sacred pilgrimage point to offer prayers and take a dip in the holy waters.
-The sacred Kumbh Mela is held every 12 years on the banks of Ganga, Yamuna and Sarsvati at Sangam.
+The sacred Kumbh Mela is held every 12 years on the banks of Ganga, Yamuna, and Saraswati at Sangam.

 HANUMAN MANDIR-Bade Hanumanji Mandir, dedicated to Lord Hanuman is an underground temple.
-It is possibly the only temple which has the idol of Lord Hanuman based in a reclining position.
+It is possibly the only temple that has the idol of Lord Hanuman based in a reclining position.
 Idols of Lord Rama and Lakshmana are also located near his head.
-The temple is bright orange in colour which measures approximately 9 ft long and believed to have great powers.
+The temple is bright orange in color which measures approximately 9 ft long and is believed to have great powers.

 (Breakfast – Lunch & dinner)